How Do Applications Work?

 Simply write the familiar Presenter:action

-pair instead of the real URL and include any parameters.
-The trick is
+pair instead of the actual URL and include any necessary parameters.

 <a href="/product/456">product detail</a>